pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-lineaster.md

 _As we are on a testnet, you can get test tokens such as USDC easily._

-1. Go to the Linea testnet faucet: [ _https://faucet.goerli.linea.build/_](https://faucet.goerli.linea.build/)
+1. Go to the PepeSync testnet faucet: [ _https://faucet.goerli.linea.build/_](https://faucet.goerli.linea.build/)
 2. Lock some ETH to get USDC in exchange

 ### I get an error when trying to follow @linea